 Different food and wine pairing according to the cocoa content of the chocolate

-That being said, we generally advise you to opt for simple and similar pairings.
-As a result, you can pair a sweet, light chocolate with a wine that shares these characteristics.
-On the other hand, when the chocolate gets more serious (with a higher cocoa content), you can turn to more tannic wines.
-However, some pairings can have pitfalls.
-To avoid these, we recommend that you use sweet; this is the case with the dark chocolate presented in the following article.
+That being said, we generally advise you to opt for simple pairings: in similarity or in opposition.
+Therefore, you can pair a sweet and light chocolate with a wine that shares these characteristics.
+On the other hand, when the chocolate gets tougher (with a higher cocoa content), you can turn to more tannic wines.
+Or, you can serve a sweet, mild wine with a full-bodied chocolate.

 Wine and white chocolate

 White chocolate is made of cocoa paste only, so it has no tannins.
 The flavors of white chocolate and the aromas developed during the tasting of it invite us to turn to dry or fresh wines or to sparkling wines.
 For example, serve an Alsace white wine or a Riesling, these wines will complement the sweetness of the white chocolate without overdoing it.
 These pairings on the fruit and sweetness will satisfy the taste buds of lovers of beautiful tastings.